How to Be a Good Manager: 10 WaysUpdated October 2021. Originally published, May 2015.

 4. Identify Strengths and Areas for Improvement

-Schedule time to review each aspect of your department.
+Schedule time to review each aspect of your role, your team, and your department.

 5. Continuous Professional Growth